nu9ve/n-creator-utils/README.md

 # n-creator-utils

-nu9ve python based scripts to help on a creative workflow.
+nu9ve python and shell based scripts to help on a creative workflow.

 ## Getting Started